Air consists of nitrogen. Revolutionary change in air composition

 Neon escapes from igneous rocks.

-Carbon dioxide enters the atmosphere as a result of volcanic eruptions and in the process of decomposition of organic matter.
-Its content in the atmosphere of the middle latitudes of the Earth varies greatly depending on the seasons of the year: in winter, the amount of CO 2 increases, and in summer it decreases.
-This fluctuation is connected with the activity of plants that use carbon dioxide in the process of photosynthesis.
+Carbon dioxide enters the atmosphere as a result of volcanic eruptions and during decomposition organic matter.
+Its content in the atmosphere of the Earth's mid-latitudes varies greatly depending on the seasons of the year: in winter the amount of CO 2 increases, and in summer it decreases.

 Hydrogen is formed as a result of the decomposition of water by solar radiation.
-But, being the lightest of the gases that make up the atmosphere, it constantly escapes into outer space, and therefore its content in the atmosphere is very small.
+But, being the lightest of the gases that make up the atmosphere, it constantly evaporates into outer space, and therefore its content in the atmosphere is very small.

 Water vapor is the result of the evaporation of water from the surface of lakes, rivers, seas and land.

-The gases that make up air
+Gases that make up air

 • methane;